pjpatel012/Segmenting-Clustering/README.md

 # Segmenting-Clustering
 Use k-means clustering to segement and cluster neighborhoods in Toronto, CA by venues.
+Project File Name: 'Segmenting & Clustering Toronto.ipynb'

 ## Assignment Background